 Table of Contents

 OSPF (Open Shortest Path First) protocol is a well-known Link-State Routing Protocol that is widely used in today’s networks.
-In this Single-Area OSPF configuration tutorial, we will focus on Cisco OSPF configuration step-by-step.
+In this Single Area OSPF configuration tutorial, we will focus on Cisco OSPF Configuration step-by-step.
 After this Cisco OSPF Configuration example, you will be ready to configure OSPF on Cisco routers.
 To configure a network for OSPF properly, there are some steps.
-For basic OSPF Cisco Configuration, we will use the below simple OSPF topology.
-You can use both Packet Tracer, GNS3 or EveNG to create this OSPF configuration example.
+For basic OSPF Packet Tracer Configuration, we will use the below simple OSPF topology.
+You can use both Packet Tracer, GNS3 or EveNG to create this OSPF Configuration Example.
+(OSPFv2 Example).

 You can also learn DHCP Server Configuration With Packet Tracer

-To do OSPF Cisco Configuration, as the best practices for Cisco OSPF configuration, we will follow the below steps:
+To do OSPF Cisco Configuration, as best practices for Cisco OSPF configuration, we will follow the below steps one by one.

 A(config)# router ospf 1